Techno-Dex/Web1.0/README.md

 # Web1.0
-My first website that I coded in HTML and its all about the gaming
+My first website that I coded in HTML and its all about technology.
+Gaming, gadgets in the future, pictures, movies and songs